ehdlg/github-random-repository/README.md

 - **First Load**: The app fetches multiple repositories at once for the selected programming language and caches them in the browser's `localStorage`.
 - **Subsequent Loads**: When the user clicks "Refresh" or switches to another language the app checks and pulls the next repository from the cache rather than hitting the API again.
 - **Backend Implementation**: A backend has been implemented using Node.js and TypeScript to manage caching with Redis.
 However, due to hosting limitations, the live preview utilizes localStorage.
+Additionally, I have created a backend using Python and Flask.
+Due to the simplicity of the backend, I saw it as a great opportunity to practice
 - **Testing Redis:** To test the Redis implementation, clone the repository and configure the .env file to use Redis either locally or with Redis Cloud.

 ## Technologies Used

+- **TypeScript**: Main language used for the React frontend and Node backend
 - **React**: For building the user interface and managing state.
 - **Tailwind**: For styling.
 - **GitHub Repository Search API**: To fetch repositories based on the selected language.